mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 6. To properly open ExampleMod.csproj, you need to navigate to `C:\Documents\My Games\Terraria\ModLoader\Mod Sources\ExampleMod` and open the ExampleMod.csproj file from File Explorer.
 Opening it from within Visual Studio with `File->Open->Project/Solution...` won't work, it will have the wrong working directory.
 Build ExampleMod once it is open to make sure there are no problems before starting.

 Before you're about to make a contribution, please check [this article](https://github.com/tModLoader/tModLoader/blob/master/.github/CONTRIBUTING.md).
 Thanks in advance.

-### Committing your changes
-___
-1. Open setup.bat in the root folder
-2. Click on 'Diff x' where x is your workspace
-    * **Your workspace is tModLoader 99% of the time.** If it isn't, we imply you know what you're doing.
-3. Create a new commit to commit the patches/ folder
-    * Before you push your commit, please check our [contribution article](https://github.com/tModLoader/tModLoader/blob/master/.github/CONTRIBUTING.md).
-Thanks.

 ### Keeping your code up-to-date
 ___